 - Friday: Board Games Day

-Our instructors like to mix up the daily activities each year with unique lesson plans tailored to the week’s theme, some of the past years’ activities include:
+Our instructors like to mix up the daily activities each year with unique lesson plans tailored to the week’s theme…so activities may change based on resources and opportunities!

 Camp is from 8:30am to 12:30pm each day.
 We offer early drop-off starting at 7:30am and after care available from 12:30-6pm is available for an additional fee to assist our working parents.